 Many grand new buildings were erected in the early 20th century.
 Hallidie Building was erected in 1917.
 Saints Peter and Paul Church was built in 1924.
 Coit Tower was built in 1933.
 Work on the Golden Gate Bridge began in 1934 and it opened on 27 May 1937.
 (Tragically shortly before it opened 11 construction workers were killed).

 In May 1934 longshoremen in San Francisco went on strike.
 On 5 July 1934 known as Bloody Thursday, fighting began between police and strikers.
 Two of the strikers, Nick Bordoise and Howard Sperry were killed.

 A military prison was built on Alcatraz Island in 1912.
 In 1934 it was made into a civilian prison for 'incorrigible' prisoners.
 Alcatraz prison closed in 1963.
 In November 1969 Native Americans took over the island as a protest.
 They left in 1971.
 Alcatraz is now a popular tourist destination.
 During the 1950s San Francisco was known for Beatniks.
 In the 1960s it was known for hippies.
 Today it is known for its gay scene.

 In October 1989 an earthquake that measured 7.1 on the Richter scale hit San Francisco and killed 9 people.
 Then in 1992 fire swept the Oakland Hills and it destroyed 3,000 homes.

 However today San Francisco is a flourishing city.
-It is also a multi-cultural city.
+It is also a multicultural city.
 Among its peoples are Hispanics, Chinese, Japanese and Filipinos.
-Today the population of San Francisco is 864,000.
+In 2017 the population of San Francisco was 884,000.

 A timeline of San Francisco